 But this individual came over to give us his treatment again the next time, and again the next.
 I now see him at a distance and start to consider a plan to avoid the worst of it.
 (I’ve yet to call out “run!!!” and start to flee.
-Lol, nah, we are not wusses) .
-At some point, in a moment of explosive rage, this guy spit on the street near me in disgust.
-Another time as he passed me and ranted, he through in among his word vomit that I should go kill myself.
-Best of all, he once turned to my group of visitors and said in a stammer of excited and broken english “you… you… you… you… listen to her??
+Lol, nah, we are not wusses.)
+At some point, in a moment of explosive rage, this guy spat on the street near me in disgust.
+Another time as he passed me and ranted, he threw in among his word vomit that I should go kill myself.
+Best of all, he once turned to my group of visitors and said in a stammer of excited and broken English, “You… you… you… you… listen to her??
 Dis..
 Dis… dis… guide bitch?!”

 I wasn’t sure if I heard right.
 I asked the tour people what he called me.
 It was Guide Bitch alright.
 We all agreed right then and there that this should be my new business name and website address and personal title.
 If I had money, I’d quickly grab the domain and change my legal name to Guide Bitch.
 Or at least get a cute little storefront in Williamsburg with the name on.
 Tell people “he messed with the Guide Bitch, that’s why.”

 Well, one day a few months ago, he left me this voicemail on my business line:

 You crazy, you are oopgefuren (ex-faithful)…